petrasteiner/morphology/README.md

 # morphology
 Morphological tools and treebank generation

-License: CC BY-NC-SA (only for research and teaching, only for peaceful purposes, name author and source, modification possible, publish under same condition)
+License: CC BY-NC-SA (*only for research and teaching, only for peaceful purposes*, name author and source, modification possible, publish under same condition)

 These are simple Perl scripts for modernizing the German part of CELEX